jenkinsci/docker/README.md

 As always - please ensure that you know how to drive docker - especially volume handling!

+# Building

+Build with the usual

+    docker build -t jenkins .

+Tests are written using [bats](https://github.com/sstephenson/bats) under the `tests` dir

+    bats tests

+Bats can be easily installed with `brew install bats` on OS X

 # Questions?

 Jump on irc.freenode.net and the #jenkins room.
 Ask!